zhangwei03020915/abp/docs/en/studio/running-applications.md

 - `Path`: Provide the path to the .csproj file you wish to add.
 The path will be [normalized](https://learn.microsoft.com/en-us/dotnet/standard/io/file-path-formats#path-normalization), allowing the project location to be flexible, as long as it's accessible from the current [ABP Solution](./concepts.md#solution).
 - `Name`: Give an arbitrary name to see in solution runner.
 This name should be unique for each profile.
-- `Launch url`: Is the url when we want to browse.
-But if added project doesn't have launch url we can leave it empty.
+- `Launch url`: This is the url when we want to browse.
+But if the added project doesn't have launch url we can leave it empty.
 - `Kubernetes service`: If you're not using the *Kubernetes* panel leave it empty.
 But if there is a helm chart for added application we should give the correct regex pattern.
 It's necessary for browse, when we connect the kubernetes cluster we should browse the services instead *Launch url*.
 Give the matching regex pattern for your helm chart kubernetes service name.

 You can click the `OK` button to add the C# application to the profile.